Explore the wonder of life.

 Careers in Biology

-- Research scientists conduct experiments, collect data, and analyze findings to further our understanding of biological processes.
+- Research scientists work in all types of biological research, including biological diversity and cancer biology research.
+They conduct experiments, collect data, and analyze findings to further our understanding of biological processes.
 They may work in academic institutions, government agencies, biotechnology companies, pharmaceutical companies, or research organizations.

-- Environmental scientists study the natural environment and how human activities impact ecosystems.
+Environmental scientists and conservation biologists study the natural environment and how human activities impact ecosystems, cause habitat loss and jeopardize endangered species.
 They may conduct fieldwork, analyze environmental data, and develop strategies for environmental conservation or management.
-They often work for government agencies, consulting firms, non-profit organizations, or research institutions.
+They often work for government agencies, consulting firms, non-profit organizations, or research institutions, including the Society for Conservation Biology.

 - Many individuals with a biology degree pursue careers in healthcare, including positions such as physician assistant, pharmacist, nurse, or medical researcher.
 These roles may involve diagnosing and treating illnesses, conducting medical research, or providing patient care.